-Become a Senior Corps volunteer through the Foster Grandparents Program and help children love learning.
+Become a Senior Corps volunteer through the Foster Grandparents Program and help students love learning.

 Overview

-Foster Grandparents are role models, mentors, and tutors to children with exceptional needs.
-Th program provides a way for volunteers age 55 and over to stay active by serving children and youth in their communities.
+Foster Grandparents are role models, mentors, and tutors to students with exceptional needs.
+The program provides a way for volunteers age 55 and better to stay active by serving children and youth in their communities.

 FOSTER GRANDPARENTS INFORMATION FLYER